Societal Issues Targeted:

 - Encouraging people to explore their creative and playful side through collaborative drawing

-Connection Canvas is another really simple community connection event, it gathers people who haven’t met before around a canvas to have fun and together and explore their creativity.
+Connection Canvas is another simple community connection event.
+It gathers people who haven’t met before around a canvas to have fun and together and explore their creativity.

-(tip: old posters work great, or xmas/birthday wrapping paper taped onto a big cardboard box)
+(TIP: old posters work great, or Christmas/birthday wrapping paper taped onto a big cardboard box)

-When you have 3 or 4 people begin drawing, occasionally taking breaks to invite more people to join in.
+- When you have 3 or 4 people begin drawing, occasionally take breaks to invite more people to join in.

-To make the event collaborative creativity, everyone should contribute to each others drawings – so Max draws a happy bird, Georgia gives it a hat, Amelia draws an ocean and gives the bird a scuba tank, etc.
+- To make the event more collaborative and creative, everyone should contribute to each other’s drawings – so Max draws a happy bird, Georgia gives it a hat, Amelia draws an ocean and gives the bird a scuba tank, etc.

-The Connection Canvas works by walking around a public place and inviting everyone we meet to draw with us. simple as that ..but with one catch; everyone’s drawings have to interact with each others.
-Making the drawings interact with each other encourages discussion, laughs and exploring our creativity together so the activity becomes more interactive and fun – It also means that it ends with a beautiful collaborative canvas filled up with the personality of everyone who joined in at the end.
+Connecting Canvas works by walking around a public place and inviting everyone we meet to draw with us.
+Simple as that…but with one catch: everyone’s drawings have to interact with each other’s.
+Making the drawings interact with each other encourages discussion, laughs and exploring our creativity together makes the activity become more interactive and fun.
+It also means that it ends with a beautiful collaborative canvas filled up with the personality of everyone who joined in at the end.

-Connection Canvases are great to run in any place where people will be hanging out, or waiting for a while (public transport, queues at post offices and other bureaucratic places, etc), and take hardly any time to plan and set up.
-Why meet your friends for a coffee? when you can meet them to draw with strangers, spreading connection and happiness!
-You can also go alone and use the event to meet happy and open minded people, making it excellent for travelling, or making friends in a new city.
+Connecting Canvas is great to run in any place where people will be hanging out, or waiting for a while (public transport, queues at post offices and other bureaucratic places, etc), and take hardly any time to plan and set up.
+Why meet your friends for coffee when you can meet them to draw with strangers, spread connection and happiness!
+You can also go alone and use the event to meet happy and open-minded people, making it excellent for travelling, or making friends in a new city.

-Try running it yourself, i guarantee you fun and a meeting with lovely people!
-Its a great way to make your commute to work more interesting, or add some flavour to your lunch break!
+Try running it yourself, I guarantee you a fun time meeting with lovely people!
+It’s a great way to make your commute to work more interesting, or add some flavor to your lunch break!